material-components/material-components-web/docs/getting-started.md

 ## Quick Start

-To get up and running with Material Components for web with minimal setup, load the CSS and JS from unpkg:
+To try Material Components for the web with minimal setup, load the CSS and JS from unpkg:

 ```html
 https://unpkg.com/material-components-web@latest/dist/material-components-web.min.css